 Say What You Need To Say

-Last week, I was in the Chicago area for implementation training and brainstorming for a new company initiative.
+Last year at this time, I was in the Chicago area for implementation training and brainstorming for a new company initiative.
 I haven’t been out to our home office for a few years and to be honest I wasn’t crazy about leaving my wife and kids for the better part of a week.

 The time at the Chicago area office went very well, but the highlight of the trip was my visit with my Grandma Stolpe.
-Grandma will turn 92 in early April.
-Recently, her health hasn’t been great.
+Grandma will turn 93 in early April.
+The last few years, her health hasn’t been great.
 Many in my family wondered if she would make it past the Christmas holidays.

 My Aunt Elaine and Uncle Max stopped by for the last hour of our visit.
 We talked more and shared details about our families.
 We also talked about memories and family traditions.